Enveloppe/obsidian-mkdocs-publisher-python/README.md

 > The option `mobile` will **never** push.
 You need to use Working Copy to push the converted file.

 You can :
-1. Share the entire vault : `obs2mk --mobile`
+1. Share the entire vault : `obs2mk --mobile all --vault`
-2. Share a specific file, using its name : `obs2mk --mobile --f "filename"`.[^5] This option can be used especially with [Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios)
+2. Share a specific file, using its name : `obs2mk --mobile file "filename"`.[^5] This option can be used especially with [Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios)

-Mobile supports all previous option, including `--ignore`.

 ### Customization
 - You can prevent the script to share file in specific folder, with editing `folder` list in `exclude.yml`